-In addition, upon completion of the process for determining the minimum requirement for own funds and eligible liabilities (MREL), for 2022 the Supervisory Authority established an MREL equal to 9.80% of RWA (TREA) and to 3% of the Leverage Ratio Exposure (LRE).
-The MREL is assigned to the Parent Company, Banca Generali S.p.A, which must comply with it on an individual basis.
+In addition, upon completion of the process for determining the minimum requirement for own funds and eligible liabilities (MREL), the Supervisory Authority set the new MREL at consolidated level at 18.93% of the Total Risk Exposure Amount (TREA) and at 5.28% of the Leverage Ratio Exposure (LRE).
+The new requirements will be applied after a phase-in period of 3 years and, up to that term, the Group is required to comply with the requirements previously established (9.8% of the TREA and 3% of the LRE, valid at an individual basis).

-At 31 December 2022, the MREL was 100% covered by Own Funds, in excess of regulatory requirements by 7% for TREA and of 1% for LRE.
+At 31 December 2023, the MREL was 100% covered by Own Funds, in excess of regulatory requirements by approximately 9% for TREA and by 2% for LRE.